 A cloudy week, rain keeps falling.
 You are sitting in the office.
 Customers are not coming, nobody is answering your phone calls or replying your emails.
 Stock market keeps falling, and it seems that nobody wants a new car.
 Or a used one… You certainly won’t make your target sales volume for the quarter.
 Or will you?

 Low days or even weeks belong to life of every salesman.
 Ensure your interviewers that a series of rejection won’t upset you.
 You will keep pushing, doing your work as good as you can, since you know that each NO you hear from a customer moves you one step closer to a coveted YES.
-And that YES will always eventually come.
+And that YES will always eventually come… We have 7 sample answers to this question online too, check it here if you want.

 Special Tip: Want to do more than your competitors to succeed, and make sure that you impress the hiring managers and ace your car salesman interview?
 Have a look at our Interview Success Package.
 Up to 10 premium answers to all 31 tricky scenario based interview questions you may face (+ role play, plus more) will help you streamline your interview preparation, and eventually outclass your competitors and get the job.
 Thank you for checking it out!